You should see your doctor if you notice a change that isn't normal for you or if you have any of the possible signs and

 - Ask the GP to explain anything you don’t understand.

 - Ask the GP to write things down for you if you think it might help.

 Your doctor will ask about your symptoms and how long you have had them.
 They will also ask you about your general health.

-After your examination, your doctor might need to refer you to hospital for tests and x-rays.
-Or you might be referred directly to a specialist.
+After your examination, your doctor might need to refer you to hospital for tests.
+Or they might refer you directly to a specialist.

 Ask your GP to explain if they don't think you need a referral or tests.
 They might ask you to come back in a week or two if your symptoms continue.
 Go back if they change or get worse.

 Questions you might want to ask your GP

 - Do I need to see a specialist?
 Is it urgent?

 - When will I see them?